 - Snack away - eating small amounts regularly over the day (so you always have a little food in your tummy) can help improve feelings of nausea

-- Sip on a smoothie – having a chilled smoothie made with milk, yoghurt and fruit in the fridge can give you something tasty and full of calcium to sip on over the day if you don’t feel like solid food Adding a supplement like Complan can help provide some of that extra nutrition you might be missing out on
+- Sip on a smoothie – having a chilled smoothie made with milk, yoghurt and fruit in the fridge can give you something tasty and full of calcium to sip on over the day if you don’t feel like solid food.
+If you are concerned you are missing out on important nutrients, talk to your health professional about finding a suitable nutritional supplement drink to help provide some extra energy and nutrients in your diet.

 - Hydrate – drink enough to keep you well hydrated, it will help you feel better and also replenish lost fluids if you have been vomiting.
 Cold water, diluted juice, glucose drinks, or flat soft drinks can be good choices

 - Hold your nose - avoid smells that make you feel worse such as cooking odours, perfume and cigarette smoke which are common triggers for morning sickness